Secondary School Teacher Resume Format

 Work Experience

-This is the most significant part.
-Use reverse chronological order.
-For each role, include school name, job title, dates of employment, and 4–6 bullet points starting with strong action verbs.
-Quantify impacts where feasible.
+Your most critical section.
+Present roles in reverse chronological order.
+For each teaching position, provide school name, job title, dates, and 4–6 bullet points starting with action verbs.
+Include measurable results where possible.

 Example